 The Pediatric rotation provides an opportunity to review a large number of studies of patients from UCD Children’s Hospital as well as from the adjacent Shriner’s Hospital, entirely staffed by UC Davis radiologists.

 There are two dedicated neuroradiology conferences each week, a didactic lecture on Wednesday mornings, and a case conference on Friday mornings.
-There is a pediatric neuroradiology conference, given the first Thursday of each month, and fellows are also encouraged to attend the resident pediatric and adult neuroradiology conferences during the noon hour.
+There is a pediatric neuroradiology conference, given the third Wednesday of each month, and fellows are also encouraged to attend the resident pediatric and adult neuroradiology conferences during the noon hour.

-Fellows are required to attend, and eventually contribute to, all of the inter-disciplinary conferences, with faculty supervision and guidance.
-These conferences include Skull Base, Neurovascular, Neuro-Oncology Tumor Board (separate adult and pediatric), and ENT Tumor Board.
+Fellows are required to attend and eventually contribute to, all of the inter-disciplinary conferences, with faculty supervision and guidance.
 Additionally, fellows will provide graduated consultations with referring physicians.

 Fellows will be expected to participate in the education of residents and medical students, as well.
-Each fellow will give at least once lecture to the medical students each year, and will be responsible for daily teaching “at the board” of residents on the service.
+Each fellow will give at least once a lecture to the medical students each year and will be responsible for daily teaching “at the board” of residents on the service.

-Completion of four-year residency in the United States or Canada.
+- Completion of an ACGME-accredited internship (PGY-1) year in the United States or Canada.

 To apply, please submit the following materials to the fellowship coordinator at the address below.